Minoru/blog.tty8.org/about.markdown

 New Debiania has much simpler interface which is mostly inspired by [Edward Z.
 Yang](http://blog.ezyang.com)'s and [James Hague](http://prog21.dadgum.com)'s
 blogs.
-I also made two decisions about blogging itself: to [abandon commenting][comments] and to post articles in English alongside with Russian ones.
+I also made two decisions about blogging itself: to [abandon commenting][comments] and to post entries in English alongside with Russian ones.
 Hope it still can be useful to you.

-See you!
+See ya!

 [pgp]: http://pgp.mit.edu:11371/pks/lookup?op=vindex&search=0x356961A20C8BFD03 "PGP key 0x356961a20c8bfd03 at pgp.mit.edu"
 [email]: <mailto:eual.jp@gmail.com> "eual dot jp at google mail"